 First TrainSafe class focuses on biosafety measures for lab workers

-Southern Research’s first TrainSafe class at its new, state-of-the-art biosafety training center in Birmingham attracted eight laboratory professionals from around the for an intensive four-day session on effective protective measures against deadly pathogens.
+Southern Research’s first TrainSafe class at its new, state-of-the-art biosafety training center in Birmingham attracted eight laboratory professionals for an intensive four-day session on effective protective measures against deadly pathogens.

 “I think a class like this could help leadership and safety officers and scientists all learn the mindset that we’re all here together and we need to make rules we can live by,” said Heather Engelmann of the Pacific Northwest National Laboratory in Richland, Washington.

 “Biosafety is the topic, but it’s really about behavioral sciences and how to lead well.”

 Called the Advanced Biological Risk Mitigation Program, the class beginning June 6 taught research and clinical lab workers how to reduce risk to themselves and others in a simulated Biosafety Level 3 (BSL-3) laboratory.

 For Keith Mulholland, a molecular biologist at the U.S Department of Homeland Security’s BioWatch Program, the most useful parts were hands-on exploration of the personal protective equipment (PPE) and instructor Sean Kaufman’s stories.

 “I’m definitely going to go through and reread all my protocols, look at everything, and really try to see where these techniques would come in handy,” he said.
 “Also, when I’m working, I’ll try to implement them and see how I can better protect myself and my coworkers.”